The Most Beautiful No

 Writer and performer Annie Lanzillotto talks about how, actually, old people are the future.

-Born and raised in the Westchester Square neighborhood of the Bronx of Barese heritage, Annie Lanzillotto is renowned memoirist, poet, and performance artist.
+Born and raised in the Westchester Square neighbourhood of the Bronx of Barese heritage, Annie Lanzillotto is a renowned memoirist, poet, and performance artist.
 She’s the author of L IS FOR LION: AN ITALIAN BRONX BUTCH FREEDOM MEMOIR (SUNY Press), the books of poetry SCHISTSONG (Bordighera Press) and Hard Candy/Pitch Roll Yaw (Guernica Editions).
 She has received fellowships and performance commissions from New York Foundation For The Arts, Dancing In The Streets, Dixon Place, Franklin Furnace, The Rockefeller Foundation for shows including CONFESSIONS OF A BRONX TOMBOY: My Throwing Arm, This Useless Expertise, How to Wake Up a Marine in a Foxhole, and a’Schapett.
 More info at annielanzillotto.com.

 ANNIE LANZILLOTTO: I think everyone should keep their hands in their pants because there’s nothing to say that masturbating is dangerous.
 So if you’re not supposed to touch your face, your nose, your eyes, your mouth, so keep your hands in your pants.
 That’s seriously, I think a very safe way to not touch your face.